BigDataBiology/SemiBin/README.md

 SemiBin runs on Python 3.7-3.9.

+_NOTE_: SemiBin runs on Linux (some dependencies will fail on Mac machine).

 ### Bioconda ###

 _NOTE_: If you want to use SemiBin with GPU, you need to install Pytorch with GPU support.
-Or `conda install -c bioconda semibin` just install Pytorch with CPU support.
+Or `conda install -c bioconda semibin` just install Pytorch with CPU support (see more information [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)).
+Please note that `MacOS Binaries dont support CUDA, install from source if CUDA is needed` (see [Issues 72](https://github.com/BigDataBiology/SemiBin/issues/72)).

 ```bash
 conda create -n SemiBin python==3.7